mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/_index.md

     - If you need to overwrite any `config.json` parameters use a [`sed` command](https://stackoverflow.com/questions/20568515/how-to-use-sed-to-replace-a-config-files-variable) or similar tool to update `config.json`
     - Starting the Mattermost server to upgrade the database, `config.json` file, and `./data` as necessary.
 3. Optionally the upgrade procedure can be chained so users can upgrade across an arbitrary number of Mattermost versions rather than to just the latest release.

+Come [join our Contributors community channel](https://community.mattermost.com/core/channels/tickets) on our daily build server, where you can discuss questions with community members and the Mattermost core team.
+Join our [Developers channel](https://community.mattermost.com/core/channels/developers) for technical discussions and our [Integrations channel](https://community.mattermost.com/core/channels/integrations) for all integrations and plugins discussions.